Use Model-Based Design To Build a Battery Management System

 This activity diagram depicts the workflow for collaborative design using Projects.

-- Design the folder structure that considers the needs and use cases of different collaborators on the project.
-For example, create folders for Requirements, resources, and Scripts.
+Define a folder structure that addresses the needs and use cases of various project collaborators.
+For example, create folders for

 ,Design